 12. Mixing – give a power to the beat

-13. Mixing – hear how pro’s mix and try to do the same
+13. Mixing – hear how pro’s mix and to try to do the same

-Here’s a tip: try listen your mixes through as many different sound systems as possible: car stereos, home stereos, through ipod with those little earplugs – basically everywhere and try to make it sound as good as possible on all of these systems.
+Here’s a tip: try to listen to your mixes through as many different sound systems as possible: car stereos, home stereos, through iPod with those little earplugs – basically everywhere and try to make it sound as good as possible on all of these systems.
 Try to find the balance.

 14. Beware of ear fatigue.
 Take a break or continue producing in the next day

-It has happened to me several times, that I thought I’ve made a killer song in a day and then in the next day when I listen the song again, it sounds like garbage: all the sound levels and equalization settings are out of balance or there are elements that doesn’t seem to fit in the mix at all.
-And then I usually get frustrated and and dump the whole song!
-This can happen if you produce music for several hours non-stop: your ears get tired and in the end of the day you can’t hear things in as balanced anymore as with “fresh” ears.
-So, my advice is this: try not to finish a whole song in one day, spare your ears and leave something for a next day.
+It has happened to me several times, that I thought I’ve made a killer song in a day and then, in the next day when I listen to the song again, it sounds like garbage: all the sound levels and EQ settings are out of balance or there are elements that don’t seem to fit into the mix at all.
+At that point, I usually get frustrated, give up and forget the whole song.
+This can happen if you produce music for several hours non-stop: your ears get tired and in the end of the day you, can’t hear things as balanced anymore as with fresh ears.
+So, my advice is this: try not to finish a whole song in one day, spare your ears and leave something for the next day.

-15. Links to forums you should start to checking out
+15. Links to forums you should start reading

 Here’s a bunch of forums where I have learned quite a lot.
-Lot of audio professionals are hanging around in these forums.
-Read the discussions and ask away:
+A lot of audio professionals are hanging there.
+Read the threads and ask questions.